zederson/frajola/README.md

 ## Usage
 * take a picture and send to twitter

    $ java -jar frajola-0.1.0-standalone.jar &

    $ curl -i http://localhost:3000/take-picture

 * Use distance sensor to shoot a photo
-The jar file must be in the same folder as main.py

    $ python3 lib/main.py

 ## Configs